bweatherson/demons/latest-export.md

 Thinking about the equilibrium shows us how to drop the assumption that Chooser can't play mixed strategies, while keeping the conclusion that there are dilemmas.
 In \@ref(tab:first-dilemma) the standard setup is that Demon is an arbitrarily good predictor who is an expected utility maximiser.
 That settles what Demon will do in all but one case: when Chooser plays a 50/50 mix of U and D. Unfortunately, that's exactly what Chooser will do in equilibrium.
 So it's an important oversight.
 To fill it in, let's stipulate that Demon will also play a 50/50 mix of $PU$ and $PD$ if each of them have the same expected utility.
 That's enough to reinstate the dilemma.

 Every strategy for Chooser is a mixture^[I'm assuming here that the pure strategies U and D are improper mixtures, where Chooser plays one of them with probability 1, and the other with probability 0.
-This assumption isn't at all needed for the proof; but it simplifies the presentation.] where U is played with probability $p$, and D is played with probability $1-p$.
+This assumption isn't needed for the proof; but it simplifies the presentation.] where U is played with probability $p$, and D is played with probability $1-p$.
 If $p < 0.5$, then Chooser thinks Demon will play $PD$, so they should definitely play U, so they regret any strategy other than U for sure.
 And that means they regret playing this mixture where $p < 0.5$.
 If $p > 0.5$, then Chooser thinks Demon will play $PU$, so they should definitely play D, so they regret any strategy other than D for sure.
 And that means they regret playing this mixture where $p > 0.5$.
 And if $p = 0.5$, then Chooser thinks Demon will play a 50/50 mixture of $PU$ and $PD$, in which case they think the right strategy is to play U for sure.
 (This is where the asymmetry in the payoffs matters.)
 And so they regret the mixed strategy where $p = 0.5$.
 Whichever strategy, mixed or pure, that Chooser adopts, they regret it.
 So no strategy, mixed or pure, is ideally rational.

-It's easy to think that if mixed strategies are allowed, then the fact that these games have equilibria means they must allow strategies that won't be regretted.
+It's easy to think that if mixed strategies are allowed, then the fact that finite games have equilibria means they must allow strategies that won't be regretted.
 The problem with that reasoning is that it assumes more about Demon's dispositions than is known.
 It isn't stipulated that Demon is perfectly rational, or that they are an equilibrium seeker.
 It is just stipulated that they are an excellent predictor and a utility maximiser.
 And that isn't enough to rule out dilemmas, as this example shows.

 I'll have much more to say about mixed strategies as this chapter progresses.
 But I'll leave them here, and turn to dilemmas that are not unique to causal ratificationism.